 In the crypto-sphere we often come across references to “arbitrage trading”.
 Is arbitrage across crypto markets the same as in traditional financial markets?
 The answer is no.

-In contrast to stocks and other financial products, cryptocryptocurrency can be traded 24 hours a day, 7 days a week.
-Furthermore, crypto markets are way more volatile and there is no price limit.
+In contrast to stocks and other financial products, crypto can be traded 24 hours a day, 7 days a week.
+Furthermore, crypto markets are way more volatile with cryptowhales lurking in the depths of the order books and a wide selection of alt coins such as ETH.

 Different exchanges show different prices for the same coin.
 This, among other factors, makes crypto fit for arbitrage.